tamsooo/soundboard/README.md

 ## 🎯 Pro Tips

-- **Hotkey Mapping**: Map frequently used sounds to F1-F12 for quick access
+- **Hotkey Mapping**: Map frequently used sounds to F1-F12 for quick access (F5 refresh the output devices)
 - **Sound Organization**: Keep your sound files well-organized in separate folders for different categories
 - **Volume Levels**: Adjust individual sound volumes before adding them to ensure consistent output levels
 - **Naming Convention**: Use clear, descriptive names for your sound files for easy identification